How To Care For Chickens In The Winter Basics

 Will chickens still lay eggs in the winter?

-Some chicken keepers leave a light on inside the coop to simulate extra daylight and keep egg production up.
-We’ve chosen not to do this to honor the chickens’ natural rhythms to slow down and rest during the winter months.
+Some chicken keepers provide an artificial light inside the coop to simulate extra daylight and keep egg production up.
+Our preference is to keep the lights off and honor the chickens’ natural rhythms to slow down and rest during the winter months.
+We do, however, occasionally keep the lights on in our barn during the day in elongated cold stretches when the chickens are stuck indoors with little access to natural light.

 You’ll also want to collect eggs more frequently during the winter.
 The colder it is the quicker eggs can freeze and crack open.
 To avoid this check for eggs every few hours, especially when it’s well below freezing.